 Glass Company at Ravenhead.
 Thomas was treasurer to the Patriotic Assurance company of

 Ireland and a director of the Royal Bank of Ireland.
 Thomas retired from the business in

 favour of his sons Henry and William in January 1849 because of ill health but shortly after that

 they went bankrupt with debts of 150K.
 Thomas Mooney was elected a member of the RDS in

 1847 and was stricken from the register.
-Thmas and his sons William and Henry all signed up
+Thomas and his sons William and Henry all signed up

 to the Rev Theobald Matthew's temperance.
-Commited O'Connellites, Henry was a signatory of
+Committed O'Connellites, Henry was a signatory of

 the petition to release Charles Gavan Duffy.